-MOTHER McHUGHS is an endearing old country pub in the tiny Copper Coast village of Fenor, County Waterford — a place where people are friendly and life is laid back.
+MOTHER McHUGHS is an endearing old country pub in the tiny Copper Coast village of Fenor, County Waterford, Ireland — a place where people are friendly and life is laid back.

 Situated three miles from the seaside town of Tramore, it’s a well-known landmark on the coast road to Dungarvan, close to the Copper Coast UNESCO Global Geopark and other natural beauty spots.